Jr-14/my-website/README.md

 # My Personal Website

-My personal website created using Svelte
+My personal website created using Svelte and Firebase.

+Svelte is used to generate a static website and deployed using Firebase.

 ## Developing